Is Omio legit? Traveling around Europe with Omio

-That’s where GoEuro comes in.
-Funnily enough, we used their website in the U.K. going from Cardiff (Doctor Who trip!!!) to Bath and Bath to London.
+We used their website in the U.K. going from Cardiff (Doctor Who trip!!!) to Bath and Bath to London.
 I liked the interface and how the process was smooth and stress-free.
-Recently, GoEuro reached out to me and let me know about their new mobile app.
-Even though this is a sponsored post, I am excited to work with GoEuro because it’s the best thing in the world to work with a company that you already believe in and have used before.
+Recently, Omio reached out to me and let me know about their new mobile app.
+Even though this is a sponsored post, I am excited to work with Omio because it’s the best thing in the world to work with a company that you already believe in and have used before.

 Start with putting in your start and endpoints, your dates and the number of passengers.
 Once the search happens, you see the options of trains, buses, or flights at the top and can clearly see when one of those options aren’t available.
 The departure time is at the bottom which you can move left or right like a dial.